pynbody/pynbody/docs/tutorials/bridge.rst

 outputs which allows you to trace particles from one snapshot of the simulation to another.

-In pynbody, a :class:`~pynbody.bridge.Bridge` is an object that links two snapshots together.
+In pynbody, a :class:`~pynbody.bridge.AbstractBridge` is an object that links two snapshots together.
 Once connected, a bridge object called on a specific subset of particles in one snapshot will trace these particles back (or forward) to the second snapshot.
 Constructing bridges is also very straight-forward